python/cpython/Doc/bugs.rst

 Dealing with Bugs
 *****************

-Python is a mature programming language which has established a reputation for stability.
+Python is a mature programming language that has established a reputation for stability.
 In order to maintain this reputation, the developers would like to know of any deficiencies you find in Python.

-It can be sometimes faster to fix bugs yourself and contribute patches to Python as it streamlines the process and involves less people.
+It can be sometimes faster to fix bugs yourself and contribute patches to Python as it streamlines the process and involves fewer people.
 Learn how to :ref:`contribute <contributing-to-python>`.

 Documentation bugs